sheldon18/cinebox/README.md

 ✅| view  trailers  of the movies on a new tab
-✅| be able to purchase mutiple items of the same movie ✅| be able to adjust  quantity of specific items in the cart ✅| be able to rmeove items from the cart
+✅| be able to purchase mutiple items of the same movie ✅| be able to adjust  quantity of specific items in the cart ✅| be able to  remove items from the cart
 ✅| be able to process full checkout (delivery  and payment information) ⬜️|be able to add my own movies (Sorry, this feature is not available as this is an e-commerce website for cinebox movies.)